arthexis/Tome/Mysteries/Realms/01 The Labyrinth.md

 __Losing Berries:__ These berries can be collected from the areas of the Labyrinth containing hedges.
 Any person consuming one will have their hunger and thirst sated for a few hours, but will also lose their sense of direction during that time.
-While afflicted in this manner, they have extreme difficulty finding their way anywhere without getting lost.
+While afflicted in this manner, they have extreme difficulty finding their way anywhere without getting lost, even if given precise directions or using a GPS device.

 ## Lore